emqxarchive/emqx-docs-en/source/plugins.rst

     # xml file location defined by object
     lwm2m.xml_dir =  etc/lwm2m_xml

-Again, DTLS support can be enabled with the following configuration:
+DTLS support can be enabled with the following configuration:

 .. code:: properties